 DNA to RNA to protein.
 This is the rhythm of life.

-Everyone knows that DNA exists as a double helix.
+It is commonly known that DNA exists as a double helix.
 When gene expression begins, the helix undergoes torsional stress and local unwinding, resulting in separation of the DNA strands.
-In many of cancer’s most notorious genes, four-stranded DNA structures form called quadruplexes.
+In many genes, four-stranded DNA structures form called quadruplexes.

-The natural occurrence of quadruplexes has been known for over 30 years, but their functional relevance was unknown until Reglagene’s founder and CSO, Professor Laurence Hurley, found that quadruplexes in gene promoter regions (the part of the gene that initiates expression) serve as master control elements to regulate gene expression.
+The natural occurrence of quadruplexes has been known for over 30 years, but their functional relevance was unknown until Reglagene’s founder and CSO Laurence Hurley discovered that quadruplexes in gene promoter regions (the part of the gene that initiates expression) serve as master control elements to regulate gene expression.

 HOW REGLAGENE IS FIGHTING CANCER